OliverMadine/dev-config/README.md

 # Development Config

-Safe keeping for all things config
+Safe keeping for all things config.